Our law firm represents you every step of the way

 Who is responsible for my intersection accident?

 Anyone who has violated a traffic law is most likely responsible for an accident that occurs afterwards.
 Red-light cameras are frequently placed at intersections, and are triggered by cars driving above certain designated speeds through the light.
 The camera flashes, snapping a photo of the offending vehicle and their license plate.
-Sometimes these red light cameras can make drivers more aware and force them to stop running lights.
+Sometimes these red-light cameras can make drivers more aware and force them to stop running lights.
 They may also help apprehend those responsible in hit-and-run accidents.

 Liability in Florida is designated by a comparative negligence system, in which fault is assigned by percentages.
 This can lead to complex disputes over liability when a crash occurs at an intersection, as many vehicles may be involved.
-One of the most important steps to take following a car accident is contacting a lawyer to represent your side.
+One of the most important steps to take following a car accident is to contact a lawyer to represent your side.